thewtex/thesis/strain_estimation/strain_estimation.rst

 spline.
 This function is more appealing than a piecewise linear fit for several reasons.
 First, the splines are constructed to be piecewise continuous [Boehm2002,Schwarz2007]_.
-Second, if a B-spline is used, the first derivative will be continuous if if the order of the spline is two or higher [Boehm2002,Schwarz2007]_.
+Second, if a B-spline is used, the first derivative will be continuous if the order of the spline is two or higher [Boehm2002,Schwarz2007]_.
 Third, the greater flexibility of higher order polynomials should decrease the loss in resolution observed linear least-squares strain estimator [Khadem2007]_.
 Khadem and Setarehdan applied this method in 1D to determine axial strains